 A mistake in your Social Security disability (SSD) application can result in delay or denial of your claim.
-A Garden City SSD attorney at Turley Redmond Rosasco & Rosasco can help you to avoid errors and troubleshoot problems that may arise as you apply for benefits.
+An SSD attorney at Turley Redmond Rosasco & Rosasco can help you to avoid errors and troubleshoot problems that may arise as you apply for benefits.
 We recognize that you are relying on these vital benefits and take steps to keep your application moving efficiently and successfully through the process.

 Top 6 SSD Application Mistakes That Can Result in Benefit Delays or Denial